-MICHAEL J. NEW, Ph.D., is a Visiting Assistant Professor at the Busch School of Business at The Catholic University of America.
+Michael J. New, Ph.D., is an Assistant Professor of Social Research at the Busch School of Business at The Catholic University of America.
 A Phi Beta Kappa graduate from Dartmouth College, Dr. New received a master’s degree in statistics and a doctorate in political science from Stanford University in 2002.

 Before coming to the Washington, DC area, Dr. New worked as a postdoctoral researcher at the Harvard-MIT Data Center.
 He later taught at The University of Alabama, the University of Michigan -- Dearborn, and Ave Maria University.

 Dr. New researches and writes about the social science of pro-life issues.
 He gives presentations on both the positive impact of pro-life laws and the gains in public support for the pro-life position.
 He is a frequent blogger on National Review Online "The Corner".

 Dr. New has had two studies on pro-life legislation published by the academic journal State Politics and Policy Quarterly.
 Four of his other studies on the effects of pro-life legislation have been published by the Heritage Foundation and another study was published by

 Dr. New has given multiple presentations at the annual convention of the National Right to Life Committee.
 He has also spoken at Harvard University, Notre Dame University, Massachusetts Institute of Technology, the University of Pennsylvania, the College of the Holy Cross, and The University of Alabama Law School.